Emsisoft

 Emsisoft Ltd. (est. 2003) is a New Zealand-based anti-virus software distributed company.
 They are notable for decrypting ransomware attacks to restore data.

 History

 Emsisoft is an anti-malware and cybersecurity software and consulting company founded in Austria in 2003 by Christian Mairoll.
 The company makes anti-malware software and decryption tools used by companies and individuals to help them recover computer files encrypted in ransomware attacks.
 It also tracks and generates studies on ransomware attacks.

-Mairoll, who serves as CEO, relocated to rural New Zealand in 2014, moving Emsisoft’s headquarters to the country, while its employees across Europe, Asia and the United States remained remote.
+Mairoll, who is CEO, relocated to rural New Zealand in 2014, moving Emsisoft’s headquarters to the country, while its employees across Europe, Asia and the United States remained remote.